Purépecha Empire: Early archaeological evidence

-The Purepecha area has been inhabited at least since the early Pre-classic period.
+The Purépecha area has been inhabited at least since the early Pre-classic period.
 Early lithic evidence from before 2500 BC, like fluted points and stone utensils are found at some megafauna kill sites.
 The earliest radio-carbon dates of archeological sites fall around 1200 BC.
 The best known early Pre-classic culture of Michoacán was the Chupícuaro culture.
-Most Chupícuaro sites are found on lake islands which can be seen as a sign of it having traits relating it to the later Purepecha cultural patterns.
+Most Chupícuaro sites are found on lake islands which can be seen as a sign of it having traits relating it to the later Purépecha cultural patterns.
 In the early Classic period, ballcourts and other artifacts demonstrate a Teotihuacan influence in the Michoacán region.

 Ethnohistorical sources

-The most useful ethnohistorical source has been the Relación de Michoacán, written around 1540 by the Franciscan priest Fray Jeronimo de Acalá, containing translated and transcribed narratives from Purepecha noblemen.
-This Relación contains parts of the "official Tarascan history" as carried down through oral tradition: one part focuses on Purepecha state religion, the second on Purepecha society, and the last on Purepecha history and the Spanish conquest.
+The most useful ethnohistorical source has been the Relación de Michoacán, written around 1540 by the Franciscan priest Fray Jeronimo de Acalá, containing translated and transcribed narratives from Purépecha noblemen.
+This Relación contains parts of the "official Tarascan history" as carried down through oral tradition: one part focuses on Purépecha state religion, the second on Purépecha society, and the last on Purépecha history and the Spanish conquest.
 Unfortunately the first part is only partly preserved.
 Other sources include a number of small pictorial manuscripts, the best known being the Lienzo de Jucutacuto.